kineticadb/examples/README.md

 3. Labs (coming soon): Learn concepts through labs

 # How to run these examples
 You will need an instance of Kinetica to run each example (see [below](https://github.com/kineticadb/examples#install-kinetica) for guidance on installation).
-Each folder contains a fully reproducible example that uses either SQL or some other supported language.
+Each folder in this repo contains a fully reproducible example that uses either SQL or some other supported language.

 ### SQL examples
 Examples that use SQL will typically include a JSON workbook file and a SQL file.
 There are two ways to run these.